maphew/zadam-trilium-wiki/Links.md

 Trilium also provides "inline" linking - type `@` and you'll see an autocomplete, just type few characters from the desired note title, press enter and you have a link.

-## Link map
+## Note map

 Trilium provides a visualisation of incoming and outgoing links for a particular note.
-See [[link map]] for details.
+See [[note map]] for details.